naisutech/static-site-playground/README.md

 ### Assets

+Main asset folder: `/static/assets`

 - **Images**: put images in `static/assets/images` and import into CSS as `url()`, JS as `require()` or `import ...`, or HTML as `<img src="">` and webpack will take care of copying/inlining you assets for the project
 - **Fonts**: support pending
 - **Videos**: support pending
-- **Custom scripts**: put images in `static/assets/scripts` or `static/assets/scripts/vendor` and import in JS as `require()` or `import ...` or in HTML as `<script src="...">` and webpack (should) take care of bundling for your dev server/build
+- **Custom scripts**: put scripts in `static/assets/scripts` or `static/assets/scripts/vendor` and import in JS as `require()` or `import ...` or in HTML as `<script src="...">` and webpack (should) take care of bundling for your dev server/build

 ### Other useful files:

 1. `/src/header.hbs`: add extra HTML (`<link>`,`<script>`,`<meta>`) content for the `<head>` of your HTML file
 2. `src/_bootstrap.scss`: core styles used of the app label badge that appears in top right of your app
-3. `./.env.sample`: The sample envs are injected and used in the raw HTML as meta tags, and as the app label that appears in the top right
+3. `./.env.sample`: ENV values in the sample are injected and used in the raw HTML as meta tags, and as the app label that appears in the top right.
+If you provide an `.env` file with ovverides, they'll appear in your app too.
 4. `./bootstrap.js`: Used to import supporting assets (app.scss, etc) for webpack build

 ## Project details